embox/embox-docs/en/embox_quick_overview_en.md

 # Quick Overview
 Embox is a real-time operating system for embedded systems.

 Embox is a cross-platform operating system.
 All arch-dependent code is organized as separate modules.
 It makes porting process to a new platform easy.
-Currently, Embox supports following architectures: ARM, x86, SPARC, Microblaze, MIPS, PPC, E2k.
+Currently, Embox supports following architectures: ***ARM, x86, RISC_V, SPARC, Microblaze, MIPS, PPC, E2k***.

 Embox is a multitasking operating system and supports different priority levels, preemptive and cooperative multitasking, priority inheritance and different synchronization primitives.